Get a free consultation

 There are some audience questions you cannot answer.
 If you learn our approach of Question Triage (a technique for classifying questions up front) you can spot these a mile off.
 Then you can use proven techniques to get yourself back to safe ground and onto a topic that you can talk about with confidence.

-Good Question Tip #9.
+Presentation Question Answering Tip #9.
 Finish strong

 Audience question sessions often end flat.
 Frequently, people feel pressured to finish quickly, especially if time is short.
 This is a mistake.